21GramConsulting/MediaType/README.md

 ## Overview

-MediaType is a library -- developed by [21Gram Consulting](https://21gram.consulting) -- that can be used to create [Media Type](https://www.iana.org/assignments/media-types/media-types.xhtml)s in a type-safe manner.
+MediaType is a library &ndash; developed by [21Gram Consulting](https://21gram.consulting) &ndash; that can be used to create [Media Type](https://www.iana.org/assignments/media-types/media-types.xhtml)s in a type-safe manner.

-Mainly intended -- although not limited -- to be used in [server-side Swift](https://www.swift.org/server) applications.
+Mainly intended &ndash; although not limited &ndash; to be used in [server-side Swift](https://www.swift.org/server) applications.

 ## Creating Media Types